openmc-dev/openmc/docs/source/methods/geometry.rst

 It is not necessary to use or assign universes in a geometry if there are no repeated structures.
-Any cell in the geometry that is not assigned to a specified universe is automatically part of the "base" universe whose coordinates are just the normal coordinates in Euclidean space.
+Any cell in the geometry that is not assigned to a specified universe is automatically part of the *base universe* whose coordinates are just the normal coordinates in Euclidean space.

 Lattices